-Every dollar you give to a qualified charitable organization through an outright or deferred gift in your will is fully deductible for federal estate tax purposes when all legal requirements are met.
+- Every dollar you give to a qualified charitable organization through an outright gift in your will is fully deductible for federal estate tax purposes when all legal requirements are met. - An estate tax deduction is also allowed for a deferred gift, even though the gift first provides income benefits to beneficiaries.